Make changes to your work permit in limited cases

 The expiry date of your new work permit will match whichever comes first, the:

-• expiry date of your passport
+• expiry date of your passport,

-• expiry date of your healthcare insurance
+• expiry date of your biometrics,

 • end date of your offer of employment (Young Professionals and International Co-op participants only), or

-• last day of the maximum amount of time that you’re eligible for
+• last day of the maximum amount of time that you’re eligible for.

-For example, if you’re eligible to work in Canada for 12 months and your first work permit was valid for 6 months, your new work permit can only be valid for a maximum of 6 more months.
+For example, if you’re eligible to work in Canada for 12 months and your first work permit was valid for 6 months, your new work permit can be valid only for a maximum of 6 more months.

 I got a new passport

-• your work permit was only valid until your passport expired
+• your work permit was valid only until your passport expired

-• you have been issued a new passport
+• you were issued a new passport

 Fees